 In 2012, Larson was signed by Earnhardt Ganassi Racing as a developmental driver.
-He secured two victories, eight top-five finishes and 12 top-10s in 14 races en route to winning the championship in the K&N Pro Series East, a feeder circuit to NASCAR’s national-level touring series.
+He secured two victories, eight top-five finishes and 12 top-10s in 14 races en route to winning the championship in the ARCA Menards Series East, a feeder circuit to NASCAR’s national-level touring series.
 The following year, he competed full-time in NASCAR’s version of Triple-A, the Xfinity Series, capturing nine top-five finishes and 17 top-10s in 33 starts and an eighth-place ranking in the final point standings.

 Driving for Chip Ganassi Racing, Larson won 2014 Cup Series rookie of the year honors with eight top-five finishes and 17 top-10s in 36 starts.
 He finished 17th in the final standings and won his first pole position in NASCAR’s highest division, setting the fastest time in qualifying at Pocono Raceway.

 During his sophomore season of 2015, Larson notched two top-five finishes and 10 top-10s in 35 starts to finish 19th in the standings.
-He also participated in the Rolex 24 at DAYTONA with co-drivers Scott Dixon, Tony Kanaan and Jamie McMurray, winning overall in only his second attempt in the storied “twice around the clock” endurance sports car race.
+He also participated in the Rolex 24 at DAYTONA with co-drivers Scott Dixon, Tony Kanaan and Jamie McMurray, winning overall in only his second attempt in the storied twice-around-the-clock endurance sports car race.

-Larson’s first trip to victory lane in the NASCAR Cup Series occurred in August 2016 when he led the final 10 laps at Michigan International Speedway to capture the checkered flag.
+Larson’s first trip to victory lane in the Cup Series occurred in August 2016 when he led the final 10 laps at Michigan International Speedway to capture the checkered flag.
 Along with that victory, Larson recorded 10 top-five finishes and 15 top-10s to rank ninth in the final standings.

 The following year, Larson finished ninth in the standings with 12 top-five finishes and 19 top-10s.
 He collected three pole positions and led 782 laps during the 36-race season.

 In 2020, Larson turned in one of the most impressive years in the history of dirt-track racing.
 While primarily driving sprint cars, he crisscrossed the country and racked up an incredible 46 victories in 97 attempts.
 He led the World of Outlaws Sprint Car Series in victories with 12 despite competing in only 26 of its 54 events and secured his first Lucas Oil Dirt Late Model Series win in only his second start.
-He also collected one top-five finish and three top-10s in four Cup Series races, and, in January 2021, won the prestigious Chili Bowl Midget Nationals – Larson’s second consecutive victory in the annual dirt track event held in Tulsa, Oklahoma.